 NH does not have a fringe benefit rate from our cognizant agency therefore our benefits are dictated by the NH Retirement System and the State Collective Bargaining Agreements.
-We entered actual benefits for the 8 personnel funded by the grant; therefore the rate for budget lines 1,2,3, and 6 are entered as 100%.
-The total for this cost is \$205,000.00.
+We entered actual benefits for the 8 7 full time personnel funded by the grant; therefore the rate for budget lines 1,2,3, and 6 are entered as 100%.
+The total for this cost is \$301,000.00.

-The amount in the Sergeants and Troopers budget line is inclusive of their actual life, medical and dental insurance; retirement; and Medicare.
+The amount in the Sergeants and troopers budget line is inclusive of their actual life, medical and dental insurance; retirement; and Medicare.
 There is no employer contribution for FICA for sworn personnel.
 The life, medical and dental benefits vary with each person's selected plan.

-The amount in the Civilian's budget line is inclusive of the actual benefits for the Program Specialist and two Program Assistants inclusive of life, medical, and dental insurance; retirement; FICA and Medicare.
+The amount in the civilian's budget line is inclusive of the actual benefits for the Program Specialist and two Program Assistants inclusive of life, medical, dental insurance, retirement, FICA and Medicare.

 The following contribution rates are utilized when calculating benefits associated with holiday pay, overtime, and part time temporary pay, because there isn't an insurance contribution.
 Per NH RSA 100-A:16, the employer contribution rate for civilians has increased to: FICA 6.2%; Medicare 1.45%; and retirement 14.53% totaling 22.18%.
 The employer contribution rate for sworn personnel has increased to: Medicare 1.45% and retirement 33.88% totaling 35.33%.
 There isn't a FICA contribution for sworn personnel.
 For purposes of this budget the rate of 35.33% was utilized for all positions although minimal overtime used by the civilian positions will be reimbursed at the rate of 22.18%.
+A copy of this document is attached.